-Select New Account.
+2. Select New Account.

 - 3. Enter user first/last name and email address.
-The username is the user's email address. - An email address can only be associated to one account in NexteraTM Admin. - Select district and school and the appropriate Role Type from the drop-down menu, then click Add Role. - The Selected Roles will appear in a list on the left. - If you are adding a teacher role, you will need to include a TEACH ID or a local ID for the user and then select the content area for test administration. - Protip: A teacher account must be active in NexteraTM Admin to appear in the drop-down list of Teachers to be selected and associated to a class.
+The username is the user's email address. - An email address can only be associated to one account in Nextera[TM] Admin. - Select district and school and the appropriate Role Type from the drop-down menu, then click Add Role. - The Selected Roles will appear in a list on the left. - Protip: A teacher account must be active in Nextera[TM] Admin to appear in the drop-down list of Teachers to be selected and associated to a class.

-- In this example, Teacher is selected. - For a description of the different user account roles, see Appendix U: Roles, Responsibilities, and Permissions in NexteraTM Administration System for Computer-Based Testing.
+- In this example, Teacher is selected. - For a description of the different user account roles, see Appendix U: Roles, Responsibilities, and Permissions in Nextera[TM] Administration System for Computer-Based Testing.